nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use case resume at step 2

 #### Use case UC07 view task that is due on the day after launching application
-   Actor: User
+   Actor: User<br>
    Preconditions: User have not launch application

 **MSS**

 1. User launch application
-2. System display a list of task that is due on the day
+2. System display a list of task that is due on the day<br>
-3. Use case ends
+Use case ends

 **Extension**